North Central Health District

 Treatment for Lead Exposure

 You can have your child’s blood tested for high levels of lead at your local health department.
-A blood test is the only way to determine if you child has a high lead level – most children will not show symptoms.
+A blood test is the only way to determine if your child has a high lead level – most children will not show symptoms.
 Your child’s healthcare provider can recommend treatment options if your child has high lead levels.

 Contact Your Local Environmental Health Office